 The waiver does not apply to camping and camping-related services, or fees for specialized facilities such as group picnic shelters.
 Other agencies and partners that manage recreational areas located on USACE lands are encouraged, but not required, to comply with this waiver of day use fees in the areas they manage.

-The Vicksburg District has been involved with NPLD since its inception in 1994 and has consistently been one of the event’s largest providers of sites and volunteers.
-Thousands of volunteers are expected to support the more than 76 USACE projects participating in this year’s National Public Lands Day, the largest annual volunteer hands-on restoration activity of its kind.
+USACE has been involved with NPLD since its inception in 1994 and has consistently been one of the event’s largest providers of sites and volunteers.
 As the nation’s leading federal provider of water-based recreation, USACE manages 404 lake and river projects in 43 states.

-The Vicksburg District is the steward of the lands and waters at its water resource projects.
-Its natural resources management mission is to manage and conserve those natural resources, consistent with the ecosystem management principles, while providing quality public outdoor recreation experiences to serve the needs of present and future generations.
-To locate NPLD events near you, visit http://www.publiclandsday.org/.
+USACE is the steward of the lands and waters at Corps water resources projects.
+Its Natural Resources Management mission is to manage and conserve those natural resources, consistent with the ecosystem management principles, while providing quality public outdoor recreation experiences to serve the needs of present and future generations.
+To locate NPLD events near you, visit http://www.publiclandsday.org